kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 A target proxy:

 ```
-gcloud compute target-https-proxies create my-gloo-edge-loadbalancer-https-lb-target-proxy \
+gcloud compute target-https-proxies create my-gloo-edge-https-target-proxy \
-    --url-map=my-gloo-edge-loadbalancer-http \
+    --url-map=my-gloo-edge-https-url-map \
-    --ssl-certificates=my-gloo-edge-loadbalancer-https \
+    --ssl-certificates=my-gloo-edge-https-certificate \
     --global
 ```

 {{% notice note %}}
-Notice that there is another object with name `target-http-proxies` which is used for HTTP.
+Notice that there is another objects for HTTP and TCP called `target-http-proxies` and `target-tcp-proxies`.
-{{% /notice %}}

-{{% notice note %}}
-This feature belongs to [Load Balancer advanced configuration](https://console.cloud.google.com/net-services/loadbalancing/advanced/targetProxies/list)
 {{% /notice %}}

 You can find the resource at **Network Services -> Load Balancing -> Target Proxies tab**.
 You can filter by the name.